ML-KFHE: Multi-label ensemble classification algorithm exploiting sensor fusion properties of the Kalman filter: Introduction

-\begin{itemize} \item The extension of the KFHE framework to multi-label classification, ML-KFHE, and the definition of ML-KFHE-HOMER and ML-KFHE-CC, two ML-KFHE variants that combine multiple HOMER and multiple CC models respectively. \item Introduction of E-HOMER, a simple bagged ensemble version of HOMER. \item An extensive experiment demonstrating the effectiveness of using the ML-KFHE method to combine multi-label classifiers over using bagging based multi-label ensemble algorithms. \end{itemize}
+\begin{itemize} \item An ensemble multi-label classification method, ML-KFHE, which exploits the sensor fusion properties of a Kalman filter in KFHE algorithm to combine component classifiers.
+Two variants are presented, ML-KFHE-HOMER and ML-KFHE-CC, which incorporates HOMER and CC, respectively, as component classifiers in the KFHE framework. \item An extensive experiment demonstrating the effectiveness of using the ML-KFHE method to combine multi-label classifiers over using bagging based multi-label ensemble algorithms, as well as demonstrating the overall effectiveness of the proposed methods. \item Introduction of E-HOMER, a simple bagged ensemble version of HOMER to compare the ML-KFHE ensembling and bagged HOMER. \end{itemize}

 The remainder of the paper is structured as follows.
 Section \ref{sec:Literature-Review} describes existing multi-label ensemble classification algorithms, as well as the relevant aspects of CC and HOMER.
 Section \ref{sec:proposed} introduces the proposed ML-KFHE-HOMER and ML-KFHE-CC methods, by first introducing KFHE and then ML-KFHE.
 The design of the evaluation experiments performed is described in Section \ref{sec:Experiment}, and the results of these experiments are discussed in detail in Section \ref{sec:Results}.
 Finally, Section \ref{sec:Conclusion-and-Future} concludes the article and discusses directions for future work.